AiZ123/INF502/Assignment2.md

 CONFLICT (content): Merge conflict in B.py
 Automatic merge failed; fix conflicts and then commit the result.
 ```
-At first, there is no enough space in B.py, so we need to empty it to solve the conflict.

 12. Write a command (or set of commands) to proceed with the merge and make `master` branch up-to-date
 ```